SyedSharibHasan/SyedSharibHasan/README.md

 - 🌱 I’m currently learning **Python,Flask,Fast API**
 - 🌱 I’m currently learning **DOCKER,GCP,SAP,DBT** and improving my data structures.
 - 👯 I’m looking to collaborate on open source projects related to environmental sustainability and climate change awareness, specifically focusing on FAST API.
 I believe in the power of technology to drive positive change, and I'm enthusiastic about contributing to projects that align with my interests.
 - 💬 Ask me about backend development using technologies like FAST API and Flask, database design and optimization, and building scalable APIs.
-I'm also well-versed in deploying applications on cloud platforms and optimizing server performance.
 - 📫 How to reach me: Email me at s.sharib.hasan@gmail.com